Ennomines

 (NCBI-index: 439567)

-The Pale Oak Beauty (Hypomecis puncinalis) is a fairly large, usually grey to grey-brown-colored, geometer moth that resembles the Willow Beauty (Peribatodes rhomboidaria).
+The Pale Oak Beauty (Hypomecis puncinalis) is a fairly large, usually grey to grey-brown-coloured, geometer moth that resembles the Willow Beauty (Peribatodes rhomboidaria).
 However, it is smaller and lacks the dark-ringed central spot with a lighter core on the hindwing.
-The outer transverse line on the forewing, a combination of a dark and white wave line, runs straight from the dorsum towards the costa where it deflects slightly.
+The outer transverse line on the forewing, a combination of a dark and white wave line, runs straight from the dorsum towards the costa, where it deflects slightly.
 The post-median and median lines are never joined at the dorsum.
 This distinguishes him from the Great Oak Beauty (Hypomecis roboraria).
 Another distinguishing feature between the two is the underside of the apex of the forewing.
 The light spot is missing from the Pale Oak Beauty.
-The wingspan is 46-55mm and the flight period is from April to the end of July.
+The wingspan is 46-55mm, and the flight period is from April to the end of July.
 Host plant: Oak, Birch, and other trees.
 Dutch name: Ringspikkelspanner.
 Frisian name:

 Flying period: